Emerging Mass Spectrometry Technologies to Improve Intraoperative Diagnostics

 Challenges of intraoperative diagnostics

 Cancer is personal and each case of the disease emerges with unique characteristics and challenges.
-Presentation, pathology, prognosis, and ultimately treatment strategies all take place amidst the backdrop of the patient’s personal health and physiology.
+Presentation, pathology, prognosis, and ultimately treatment strategies all take place amidst the backdrop of the patient’s personal health, genetics, and physiology.
 Although each disease scenario is different, universal tools are often used to identify and inform treatment.
 One such technique is central to identification and subsequent removal of tumor tissue during surgery.
 Frozen section histopathology coupled with imaging is the current standard for confirming cancerous tissue and informing resection in the operating room.
 Decades of use and refinement have made the method reliable, but there are important limitations that leave room for improvement.

 Molecular features analysis to assist diagnosis